marxhendrik/cards/README.md

 abstract Module class to use abstract *@Binds* methods in.
 It just seems less natural and more complicated to do for this usecase

-## Coming up: Forks
+## Coming up: branches with different architectures
- * TODO Base Readme here will direct to MVP fork with the content of this Readme
+ * TODO Base Readme here will direct to MVP branch with the content of this Readme
- * TODO Base Readme will explain requirements of the architecture and a quick summary of the forks
+ * TODO Base Readme will explain requirements of the architecture and a quick summary of the branches
- * TODO MVVM-classic fork
+ * TODO Google MVVM-classic branch
- * TODO MVVM without fragments fork (???)
+ * TODO MVVM without fragments branch (???)